chanjunaa/FinFET-Device-Discovery/README.md

 What is FinFET-Device-Discovery:

+*This machine learning-assisted tool is designed to discover complex 2D materials for FinFET devices*

 ---

-*This machine learning-assisted tool is designed to discover complex 2D materials for FinFET devices*
+# Documentation